nandorojo/expo-gatsby-navigation/README.md

 _This is a new library.
 It should be working fine, but please leave an issue / PR if you find a bug :)_

+`react-navigation` v5 is not yet supported, but I'm working on it now :)

 ---

 Want to use `next.js` with expo instead?
 Check out [expo-next-react-navigation](https://github.com/nandorojo/expo-next-react-navigation).